golang-design/research/content/posts/zero-alloc-call-sched.md

 }
 ```

-Unfortunately, this is completely outside the control of the userland.
+Unfortunately, this is entirely outside the control of the userland.
 We are not able to optimize here anymore.
 Nevertheless, we have reached our goal for today, and this is the best
 of what we can do so far.

-One more thing, if you take a closer look into how much the heap grows
+One more thing, if we take a closer look into how much the heap grows
-for one step, you will get some calculation like this: 671744-663552=8192
+for one step, we will get some calculation like this: 671744-663552=8192
-This is actually the minimum allocation size of the runtime allocator,
+The result is, in fact, the minimum allocation size of the runtime allocator,
 which allocates a _page_.
-Due to the discussion of this
+Since the discussion of such a topic
-topic if much more out from our goal in this research, we leave that as
+has deviated from this research's goal, we leave that as a future outlook.
-your future outlook to dig more on your own, there is a great blog post
-[^mem-alloc] as your starting point.

 ## Conclusion

 In this research, we covered the following topics:

-1. Go's runtime scheduler
+1. The Go runtime scheduler
+2. The Go runtime memory allocator
+3. The Go runtime garbage collector
-2. Scheduling on a specific thread, especially the main thread
+4. Scheduling on a specific thread, especially the main thread
-3. Reliable benchmarking and allocations tracing techniques
+5. Reliable benchmarking and allocations tracing techniques
-4. Go's runtime memory allocator
-5. Go's runtime garbage collector
 6. Escape analysis
-7. Go's channel implementation
+7. The channel implementation in Go

 There are several points we can summarize: